 Can you eat bonefish?

 They aren’t called bonefish by accident.
 With a large number of tiny bones, they are difficult to eat and most fly fishing the gray ghost don’t bother to clean and cook the fish.
 The joy is in the challenge of catching them, so catch and release is the way to go.
+See our post on catch and release fly fishing for more tips.

 How to Catch Bonefish?